walshbr/introduction-to-text-analysis/README.md

+Note: We have moved platforms since releasing this book.
+To see the new and improved version of the book running off Jekyll, check it out [here](http://walshbr.com/textanalysiscoursebook/).
+Materials here may be slightly out of date.

 # Preface

 *(Note: We welcome feedback on this book!
 If you find an error, want clarification on a particular issue, or find deep problems with particular explanations, drop us a line on our [GitHub issues page](https://github.com/bmw9t/introduction-to-text-analysis/issues).
 We'll be grateful and list you in our [acknowledgements](acknowledgements.md)!)*